-Recipe is from: Reader’s Digest “Like Grandma Used to Make” A Treasury of Fondly Remember Dishes – published 1996
+The recipe is from: Reader’s Digest “Like Grandma Used to Make” A Treasury of Fondly Remember Dishes – published 1996

 I often make this recipe in a crockpot instead of a dutch oven.
-I brown the meat in skillet with the onions and garlic and then place it in the crockpot with the remaining ingredients.
+I brown the meat in a skillet with the onions and garlic and then place it in the crockpot with the remaining ingredients.
 Set the crockpot to high and let it cook until the meat is tender.
 I have put this together in the morning and left it in the crockpot all day to serve at dinner time and the results were great!